 When a child faces serious illness, the entire family is impacted.
 Camp Sunshine’s mission is to provide respite and support to each family member - children, siblings, and parents.
-Since its inception, Camp Sunshine has offered comfort, hope, and support to over 43,500 individuals from 48 states and 23 countries.
+Since its inception, Camp Sunshine has offered comfort, hope, and support to over 50,000 individuals from all 50 states and 27 countries.
 Camp Sunshine is currently the only full-time facility in the nation whose sole purpose is to provide respite for the whole family.

 The families who come to Camp Sunshine have children diagnosed with cancer, hematologic conditions, renal disease, systemic lupus erythematosus, and who have undergone solid organ transplantation.
 They attend illness-specific sessions of varying lengths where they have the opportunity to solidify and renew their relationships while meeting others facing similar challenges.
 Bereavement programming is also provided for families who have lost a child to the illnesses served at Camp.

 Recreational activities allow children and adults to relax and enjoy the simplicity and beauty of life along the pristine shores of Sebago Lake.
 Games and other events foster family involvement, encouraging joy and laughter.
 While at Camp Sunshine, each family stays in their own suite, equipped with two twin beds, bunk beds, a futon, full bathroom, microwave oven, and refrigerator.
 Mealtimes in our dining room are occasions for socializing and unwinding.

 The Camp Sunshine Program is free